lgondara/qa_gen/iclr_bp_v2.md

   - name: The Metric Trap
   - name: Do Not Use a Cannon to Kill a Fly
   - name: Data Quality is Everything
-  - name: Error Handling and System Design
+  - name: Error Handling as System Design
-  - name: Privacy is a Non-Negotiable Constraint
-  - name: Co-Design and AI Literacy
+  - name: Co-Design or Fail
   - name: Build vs Buy - The DARE Framework
   - name: Conclusion
 ---